Albuquerque Pedestrian Accident Attorney

 Types of Insurance

 New Mexico is a fault, or tort-based, insurance state.
 The insurance requirements are at least $25,000 in bodily injury liability insurance per person ($50,000 per accident) and $10,000 in property damage liability insurance.
 Bodily injury insurance will cover someone else’s injuries in an at-fault accident.
-If a driver causes a pedestrian accident, for example, his or her $25,000-$50,000 policy would pay for the pedestrian’s medical expenses.
+If a driver causes a pedestrian accident, for example, his or her $25,000-$50,000 policy would pay for the pedestrian’s medical bills and expenses.
 Property damage liability insurance pays to repair the not-at-fault party’s vehicle.

 If a driver wants insurance coverage for his or her damages after an at-fault accident, the driver must purchase additional types of insurance.
-Comprehensive coverage, for example, covers the at-fault driver’s property repairs and medical bills, as well as damages from events such as acts of God or vandalism.
+Comprehensive coverage, for example, covers the at-fault driver’s property repairs and medical expenses, as well as damages from events such as acts of God or vandalism.
 Collision coverage pays for the at-fault driver’s vehicle repairs after an auto accident.
 Uninsured/underinsured motorist insurance pays for repairs if the at-fault driver does not have insurance, as well as after a hit-and-run accident.

 If you suffer a serious injury as a pedestrian in an accident, be careful when discussing your case with insurance companies.
 The driver’s insurance provider may use tactics to get out of paying for your damages, such as denying a valid claim or trying to place fault with you.
 If the driver’s insurance company contacts you, stick to the facts and do not admit fault.
 Do not accept a settlement offer until you have spoken to an attorney.

 Consulting with a personal injury lawyer in Albuquerque before accepting a settlement could save you from getting less than your injuries deserve.
 A lawyer can give you an honest and accurate estimate of the true worth of your claim.
 If you retain an attorney to take your case, he or she will take over settlement negotiations on your behalf.
-A lawyer can put the pressure on insurance companies to increase settlement offers.
+A pedestrian accident lawyer can put the pressure on insurance companies to increase settlement offers.
 A pedestrian lawyer could also take the at-fault driver to court if the insurance company refuses to offer a fair settlement.

 How Pedestrian Accident Cases Are Fought